 Saylorsburg, PA 18353

-Tom Murtha and Tricia Borneman strive to be good stewards of the land by maintaining and enhancing soil, water and air quality through sustainable farming practices.
+Tom Murtha and Tricia Borneman strive to be good stewards of the land by maintaining and enhancing soil, water and air quality through sustainable farming practices, and in 2014 Blooming Glen Farm became USDA Certified Organic.
 They encourage and support a small farm ecosystem of diverse plants, birds and pollinators.
 Crops are grown without synthetic fertilizers, pesticides, herbicides or genetically modified organisms.
 They use compost, cover crops, mulching and crop rotation to encourage healthy soil and plants and to build long term fertility.
 Blooming Glen believes a healthy body is inseparable from a healthy soil.
-Offerings include a full array of heirloom vegetables, sweet corn, strawberries and fresh-cut flowers.
+Offerings include a full array of heirloom vegetables, sweet corn, strawberries, melons and fresh-cut flowers.

 98 Moyer Rd.,